You want to master Italian, right?

 “Ripeti con me!”, the best app to learn Italian with a focus on speaking

-Surprisingly, the best app to learn Italian is not an app.
+Surprisingly, the best app to learn Italian is not an app, but an online audio course.

 With “Ripeti con me!”, you learn Italian intuitively by listening and repeating sentences.